devploit/blog/_posts/2024-07-03-cracking-gandalf-conquering-the-lakera-ai-security-challenge.md

 ### Description

 The AI employs stronger restrictions, and an encoding technique is required to extract the password.
+This level introduces players to the concept of encoding and decoding information.

 ### Technique Used: